xecte-7/Sobbu/README.md

-[title]SOBBU
+# SOBBU
-**Sobbu is cryptography tool with various encoding-decoding and encryption algorithms Coded by Muhammad Rizky [Dr-3AM]**

-*This tool writed on Python3
+*Cryptography tool with various encoding-decoding and encryption algorithms coded by Muhammad Rizky [Dr-3AM]** *This tool writed on Python3*

 ### Download or clone the repository :
 *(If you don't have git installed, then you can clone this repo via "Code" button above and download it as a compressed archive file)*